projectsbyif/openapis/pages/scenario-3-improving-a-citys-air-quality-using-bulk-location-data-from-mobile-phones.md

 Telecommunication providers generate a huge amount of data from running their services.
 Through operating cell towers, mobile phone companies know the approximate location of all their subscribers at all times.
-Laws such as the Investigatory Powers Act require ISPs to retain Internet Connection Records for their users' network usage.
+Laws such as the Investigatory Powers Act require ISPs to retain Internet Connection Records for their users&rsquo; network usage.

 What if the data locked inside telcos could be used for public good?